-- 1 One or two Intel Xeon processors with an internal operating speed of at least 2.8 GHz, a level 2 cache of at least 1 MB, and a front-side bus operating at 800 MHz. - Support for symmetric multiprocessing (SMP), which is available on systems with two Intel Xeon microprocessors.
-SMP greatly improves overall system performance by dividing microprocessor operations between independent microprocessors.
+- One or two Intel® XeonTM processors with an internal operating speed of at least 2.8 GHz, internal cache of at least 1 MB, and a front-side bus operating at 800 MHz. - Support for symmetric multiprocessing (SMP), which is available on systems with two Intel Xeon processors.
+SMP greatly improves overall system performance by dividing processor operations between independent processors.
 To take advantage of this feature, you must use an operating system that supports multiprocessing.

-NOTE: If you decide to upgrade your system by installing a second microprocessor, you must order the microprocessor upgrade kits from Dell.
-Not all versions of the Intel Xeon microprocessor will work properly as additional microprocessors.
-The upgrade kit from Dell contains the correct version of the microprocessor as well as the instructions for performing the upgrade.
-Both microprocessors must have the same internal operating frequency and cache size.
+NOTE: If you decide to upgrade your system by installing a second processor, you must order the processor upgrade kits from Dell.
+Not all versions of the Intel Xeon processor will work properly as additional processors.
+The upgrade kit from Dell contains the correct version of the processor, heat sink, and fan as well as the instructions for performing the upgrade.
+Both processors must have the same internal operating frequency and cache size.

-- 1 A minimum of 256 MB of registered PC2-3200 DDR 2 400 SDRAM memory modules, upgradable to a maximum of 16 GB by installing combinations of 256-MB, 512-MB, 1-GB, 2-GB, or 4-GB (when available) 2-way interleaving memory modules in the six memory module sockets on the system board. - 1 Support for up to two 1-inch, internal U320 SCSI hard drives (with hot-plug capability when using the optional RAID capability). - 1 An optional single, 1,44-MB, 3,5-inch diskette drive. - 1 An optional IDE CD or DVD drive. - 1 Up to two hot-pluggable, 550-W power supplies in a 1 + 1 redundant configuration. - 1 Four redundant system cooling fans.
+- A minimum of 256 MB of registered PC2-3200 DDR 2 400 SDRAM memory modules, upgradable to a maximum of 16 GB by installing combinations of 256-MB, 512-MB, 1-GB, 2-GB, or 4-GB (when available) 2-way interleaving memory modules in the six memory module sockets on the system board. - NOTE: Two-way interleaving is not supported in the 256-MB single memory module configuration. - NOTE: The chip fail feature is only supported using x4 memory modules